 The dual ETL challenge

-In order to make the data available for our decision engine, we’re going to need to ETL it - run an extract-transform-load process that turns the raw event data stored in our data lake into something that we can easily access and query.
+To make the data available for our decision engine, we’re going to need to ETL it – run an extract-transform-load process that turns the raw event data stored in our data lake into something that we can easily access and query.

 The main problem here is that in most current big data architectures, we’re going to need to build that ETL flow twice, using both batch and stream processing: